The Crown

-The concept of the crown as a corporation sole developed first in England as a separation of the physical crown and property of the kingdom from the person and personal property of the monarch.
-It spread through English and later British colonisation and is now rooted in the legal lexicon of all 15 Commonwealth realms, their various dependencies, and states in free association with them.
-It is not to be confused with any physical crown, such as those of the British regalia.
+English common law never developed a concept of the state and left supreme executive power with the king.
+The concept of the Crown as a corporation sole developed in the Kingdom of England as a separation of the physical crown and property of the kingdom from the person and personal property of the monarch.
+It spread through English and later British colonisation, becoming embedded in the legal lexicon of the British dominions.
+As the dominions gained control over the royal prerogative in the 1930s, the concept evolved such that 'the Crown in right of' each realm and territory acts independently of the other realms and territories.